Losing your job

 If you do not qualify for the above benefits and you are living on a low or no income, you may be entitled to a supplementary welfare allowance scheme which may include a basic payment, rent supplement, mortgage interest supplement, exceptional needs payment, back to school clothing and footwear allowance.
-Find out if you qualify at the Department of Social Protection’s website.
+Find out if you qualify at the Department of Employment Affairs and Social Protection’s website.

 Step 3: Managing your money and dealing with debt

 If you lose your job or if you are worried about your job security, managing your money can be really stressful.
 However, there are some steps you can follow to take control of your finances and help you cope with a reduced income.